 This course addresses the psycho-sexual development of the individual, the scripts that are learned in our culture and comparative information from other cultures.
 The history of attitudes toward sexuality in America is studied.
-The study of the anatomy and physicology of the human sexual system, the physical and emotional orgasmic response, myths and misconceptions about the sexual response, sexual variance and dysfunction all are studied to help the student achieve an understanding of his or her own unique sexuality.
+The study of the anatomy and physiology of the human sexual system, the physical and emotional orgasmic response, myths and misconceptions about the sexual response, sexual variance and dysfunction all are studied to help the student achieve an understanding of his or her own unique sexuality.

 Psychology is approved for Cooperative Work Experience Education credit.
-See Cooperative Education courses for prerequisites, course descriptions and credit limits.
+See Cooperative Education courses for prerequisites, course descriptions and credit limits. factors, and social aspects.
+Designed for parents, future parents, and those interested in working with children.